cybertraining-dsc/fa20-523-341/project/project.md

 ## 3. Datasets

-For the audio content analysis portion of this project, we use Spotify's Web API, which provides a great amount audio data for every song in Spotify's song collection, including valence, energy, and danceability.
+For the audio content analysis portion of this project, we use Spotify's Web API, which provides a great amount audio data for every song in Spotify's song collection, including valence, energy, and danceability [^7].

 For the lyrical analysis portion of this project, we use Genius's API to pull lyrics information for a song.
-Genius is a website which contains lyrics to several popular songs.
-We will then use WordNet, which is large collection of English lexicon, used to classify words and phrases with features such as valence, arousal, dominance.
+Genius is a website which contains lyrics to several popular songs [^8].
+To perform sentiment analysis on a set of lyrics collected from Genius, we use the NLTK Vader library.

 ## 4. Project Goals